 JLR appear to have hit on a genius plan to secure Jaguar’s future.
-Unfortunately it doesn’t seem to involve making Jaguars.
+Unfortunately it doesn’t appear to involve making Jaguars.

-Judging by the frequency he is hauled out to expound on matters of product, anyone would think Jaguar’s design chief was solely responsible for product planning.
-Perhaps it’s got something to do with his mellow Dumfries lilt, but nowadays its difficult to escape the suspicion JLR’s senior management wheel him out when they have unpalatable Jaguar-related news to deliver – and frankly, is there really any other kind?
+Judging by the frequency he expounds on matters of product, anyone would think Jaguar’s design chief was solely responsible for product planning.
+Perhaps it’s got something to do with his mellow Dumfries lilt, but nowadays its difficult to escape the suspicion JLR’s senior management wheel him out when they have unpalatable Jaguar-related news to deliver – and frankly, has there been any other kind?
 Continue reading “Give Us A Brake! – Jaguar Jettisons Its Baggage.”

 As a car stylist, you’re only as good as your last design.
 Oh dear…

 Once upon a time, there was a dashing Dane who, it appeared, could do no wrong when it came to creating sleek, elegant, timeless shapes for sophisticated sports cars.
 A mere decade later, little of this reputation remains intact – which also taints his past body of work.
-I am writing this as someone who used to hold the talents of this particular designer in high regard.
-Despite my lack of enthusiasm for retro design, I registered an attention to detail in the BMW Z8 he helped pen that outweighed my reservations regarding the very concept of that BMW 507 pastiche.
-Continue reading “Theme: Glamour/Disappointment – The Rise And Fall Of Henrik Fisker”

 Few car manufacturers are as closely associated with their styling director as Jaguar is.